Coachable-Dev/coachable-application/README.md

     * __Technical Questions__.
 Prepare to discuss your solutions to the sorting identification exercise.
 If you feel confident in your ability to explain your solutions and follow-up questions about each sorting algorithm it should be pretty smooth.
     * __Learn About Coachable and Q&A__.
 You'll get to learn more about the program and have the chance to ask any questions about the program.

+## First Assignment Q&A

+**Q.** When the assignment says that columns B-I are intermediate columns, what does that mean?

+**A.** All of columns B-I started from column A. Let's say you thought that Selection Sort was column B. That would mean that if you applied the Selection Sort algorithm to column A and you were to print the array every iteration of the algorithm.
+Then one of those print statements be equal to column B. (Hint: Selection Sort is NOT column B).

+You do not know far in the process the sorting algorithm is, all you know is that the sorting is in progress (i.e. has started, but not ended yet).
+One hint is that the snapshot taken in each of the columns, is at a point where you can distinguish the algorithm uniquely i.e. there is a property about that intermediate step that will only allow it to be only 1 of algorithms provided.

+##
+**Q.** Is there a way to check my answers to the first assignment?

+**A.**  If you want any review or help with the assignment, send us your answers on Slack.
+We encourage you to send them over, even if you aren't 100% of your answers.
+Regardless of if your answers are right or wrong, we'll ask follow up quesitons to dive a bit deeper on your thought process.
+As you think about our follow up questions, you'll realize which ones you may have gotten wrong or will have more confidence in the ones you got correct.
+Either way it's good for learning, so make sure to be active and ask us questions in Slack.
+Here are example of some questions that have really helped students in the past.

+1. What are the key differences between bottom up and top down mergesort?
+What part of the intermediate array would you look for to distinguish between either one?
+2. What are the key differences between quicksort standard and 3-way quicksort?
+What part of the intermediate array would you look for to identify either one?
+3. When looking at selection sort, what is one property that you will always notice about the array at intermediate steps?
+4. When looking at insertion sort, what is one property that you will always notice about the array at intermediate steps?

+##
+**Q.** Should I submit anything other than my solutions?

+**A.** Yes, as outlined in the [Coachable First Assignment](https://www.canva.com/design/DAFG1GlD-1Y/zAOskBrDV9-pJpWTgpX32Q/view?utm_content=DAFG1GlD-1Y&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink&mode=preview) you should write up 2-3 sentences explaining why you assigned a certain column to each algorithm.
+Even if you trace through the given inputs to figure out which column goes with that algorithm, you should be able to find a short explanation based on a property of the array.
+For example, one could say _Column J is the sorted output because each subsequent element is greater than or equal to the one before it_.
+By identifying this property of the array and connecting it to the corresponding algorithm will demonstrate that you have a deeper understanding of how each algorithm works.
+It's not only important to get the right answer (perhaps by dry running the code), but even more important to understand why each answer is correct.

 ## FAQ about Coachable
+**Q.** Do I need to complete the first assignment to get into Coachable?

+**A.** The goal of the first assignment is to give a sample of Coachable.
+We'll be here to answer questions and give support similar to what the program would actually be like.
+If you do find the material is a bit challenging with that support, then you may not be fully ready for the program.
+But I think you're already being very proactive and asking questions which is what we've found makes people very successful!
+We don't expect people coming into the program to know everything before joining, but we do expect you to be proactive and make the most out of the coaches and resources - like I said, asking questions trying to get more clarity on the topics is how it's done!

+##
 **Q.** How long does the program take?

 **A.** It takes an average of 4 months after starting Coachable to get a job offer when spending 25 hours per week on Coachable.
 Of course, this is just an estimate and not a guarantee.
 Your timeline will vary depending on your background, time commitment, etc.